Heidi Bludau, PhD

 PhD, Indiana University

 Office: Howard Hall, Room 334

 Web site: Heidi Bludau

 Food and Culture

 Dr. Bludau's research focuses on the global market for healthcare workers.
 Her dissertation, "Searching for Respect: Czech Nurses in the Global Economy," examines the motivating and mitigating factors that create a migration flow from the Czech Republic to other countries including the UK and Saudi Arabia.
 This work engenders a number of research interests including medical anthropology, globalization, postsocialism and gender.
-Her current research expands this work to consider the concept of the "global nurse" as a key player in meeting nursing shortages in developed countries.
+Her current research expands this work to consider the different ways that nurses develop and maintain professional identity.
 Dr. Bludau's primary region of interest, Central and Eastern Europe, leads to additional interests in the history and anthropology of Europe and the European Union.

 2011.
 H. Bludau.
 Producing Transnational Nurses: Agency and Subjectivity in Global Health Care Labor Migration Recruitment Practices.
 Special issue, "Health and Care Work in Postsocialist Eastern Europe and the former Soviet Union," Anthropology of East Europe Review.
 29(1):94-108.

 2013.
 H. Bludau and P. Ezzeddine.
 Seeing Gender in Migration: An Introduction.
 Special issue,“Gender and Family in Migration,” Lidé Města/Urban People.
 15(2):179-184.

 *special co-edited by Petra Ezzeddine and Heidi Bludau